brillout/wildcard-api/docs/readme.template.md

   if( !todo ) {
     // `todoId` didn't match any todo.
     // We abort.
+    return;
   }

   if( todo.authorId !== user.id ) {
-    // Only the author of the to-do item is allowed to modify it.
+    // The user is not the author of the to-do item.
     // We abort.
     return;
   }

-  // The user is authorized.
+  // The user is logged-in and is the author of the todo.
   // We commit the new to-do text. await db.updateTodoText(todoId, newText);
 };